-In response to comments from DAHP, the ApplicantCertificate Holder has also agreed to document the current cultural landscape and develop a landscape history prior to construction.
+In response to comments from DAHP, the Certificate Holder has also agreed to document the current cultural landscape and develop a landscape history prior to construction.

-The Applicant will also develop an Cultural Resources Monitoring and Mitigation Plan will address the possibility of the unanticipated discovery plan that will provide a protocol for the evaluation and treatment of any archaeological remains or of archeological artifacts, including human remains that might be discovered, during construction.
+The Cultural Resources Monitoring and Mitigation Plan will address the possibility of the unanticipated discovery of archeological artifacts, including human remains, during construction.